-- Let us know in person.
-We will always make ourselves available to listen. - Contact us via email or phone (contact details below). - Phone Cura Day Hospitals Group Head Office on (07) 3218 3700 - Place your comments on our website.
-These are monitored daily.
+- let us know in person.
+We will always make ourselves available to listen. - contact us via email or phone (contact details below).

 If you are not satisfied with the way we have responded or handled any concerns, or you wish to raise any concerns with an independent authority, you can also contact: